MikeAxtell/ShortStack/README.md

 18. *24*: Number of 24 nucleotide reads aligned to the locus.
 19. *DicerCall*: If >= 80% of all aligned reads are within the boundaries of `--dicermin` and `--dicermax`, than the DicerCall gives the size of most abundant small RNA size.
 If < 80% of the aligned reads are in the `--dicermin` and `--dicermax` boundaries, DicerCall is set to 'N'.
 Loci with a DicerCall of 'N' are unlikely to be small RNAs related to the Dicer-Like/Argonaute system of gene regulation.
 20. *MIRNA*: Did the locus pass all criteria to be called a *MIRNA* locus?
 If so, 'Y'.
 If not, 'N'.
-21. *KnownRNAs*: Semicolon delimited list of user-provided known RNAs that aligned to the locus.
+21. *Known_miRNAs*: Semicolon delimited list of user-provided known RNAs that aligned to the locus.
 If none, 'NA'.

 ## Counts.txt
 A tab-delimited text file giving the raw alignment counts for each locus in each separate sample.
 Only produced if there was more than one sRNA-seq file used to create alignments.
 This file is useful for downstream analyses, especially differential expression analysis.